Your buyer can securely pay for your car online and you're protected from scams.

-When you add your vehicle to KeySavvy, we'll give you a link that buyers can use to pay you online.
+When you add your car to KeySavvy, we'll give you a link that buyers can use to pay you online.

 Share your KeySavvy link with your buyer or list your car for sale wherever you like.
 Include your link or QR code image in your ad to deter scammers.

 There's no need to handle cash or verify a cashier's check.
 Buyers can use your payment link to pay online using their bank account and you'll get an email when it's ok to hand over the keys.

-KeySavvy does not charge a fee for sellers that have their title in hand.
-If the seller has a loan, KeySavvy charges $99 to pay off the loan as part of the sale.
+Buyers and sellers each pay a fee of $79.
+If the vehicle has a loan, KeySavvy charges an additional $99 to pay off the loan as part of the sale.

-Buyers and sellers can also choose to split fees equally, or have one party pay all fees.
+Buyers and sellers can split fees equally, or have one party pay all fees.

 Yes!
-You don't need need to pay off your loan before you sell your car -- KeySavvy will pay it off as part of the sale process when your buyer pays with KeySavvy.
+You don't need to pay off your loan before you sell your car -- KeySavvy will pay it off as part of the sale process.
 We charge sellers a $99 fee when there is a loan or lien on a vehicle.

 Yes, you control the sale price of your vehicle.
 KeySavvy is not involved in the price negotiation between you and your buyer.

-When your buyer pays with KeySavvy, we can send payment by direct deposit (ACH), wire transfer, check, and in some cases, Zelle.
+When your buyer pays with KeySavvy, we can send payment by direct deposit (ACH), check, and in some cases, Zelle.
 You can choose how you'd like to be paid on your account page.
 The person receiving the payment must be a legal owner of the vehicle.

-After KeySavvy verifies and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
-Don't give your vehicle to the buyer until KeySavvy has verified your buyer's payment.
-After we approve, you and the buyer can determine when and where to meet to hand over your keys.
+After KeySavvy verifies your buyer's payment and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
+Don't give your vehicle to the buyer until we've verified your buyer's payment.
+After we approve, you and the buyer can determine when and where to meet to hand over your keys or arrange vehicle shipping.

 Yes, KeySavvy generates a bill of sale automatically.
-Buyers and sellers will e-sign this document and can download it from their dashboard at any time in the future.
+Buyers and sellers e-sign this document and can download it from their dashboard at any time in the future.
 The bill of sale will state that the vehicle is being sold in "as is" condition.

 Yes, KeySavvy allows buyers to finance their purchase through their own bank or credit union.

-Unlike a traditional private party sale with buyer financing, the process for sellers is simple: After you and the buyer agree on a price, we work with your buyer to collect payment from their bank.
+Unlike a traditional private party sale with buyer financing, the process for sellers is simple: After you and the buyer agree on a price, we work with your buyer to collect payment from their lender.
 You hand over the keys and we send your payment.
-You don't have to wait for the buyer or their bank.

 Yes.
 If your loan is more than the sale price of the vehicle (called "negative equity", "upside-down", or "underwater"), you can still sell with KeySavvy.
 In fact, we make it easier because you don't have to pay off your entire loan before selling your car.